blat/twitter-map/README.markdown

 Twitter Map
 ===============

-Allow you to display a map with geolocalised tweets which match a given keyword.
+Allow you to display a map (updated in real-time!) with geolocalised tweets which match a given keyword.

 Requirements